jelmer/dulwich/CONTRIBUTING.rst

 Coding style
 ------------
 Where possible, please follow PEP8 with regard to coding style.
-Run flake8.
+Run ruff.

 Furthermore, triple-quotes should always be """, single quotes are ' unless using " would result in less escaping within the string.